kevinlondon/kevinlondon.github.io/_posts/2023-07-05-interview-tips-and-tricks.md

 Preparing for technical interviews can feel overwhelming!
 There's so much to learn and keep in mind.
 I'm helping a friend prepare for technical interviews by running mock interviews with them and offering feedback.
-I wanted to share some of the feedback and guidance from those mock interviews.
+I wanted to share some feedback and guidance those interviews

 ## The Interviewer's Responsibility